 For her service in ministry and to the local community, Pastor Woodhouse has received several honors and awards, such as: an honorary doctorate from Providence Bible College and Theological Seminary; a certificate from the National Board of Addiction Examiners; several appreciation certificates from the City of Chesapeake Juvenile Court System; and a plaque from Lexington Who’s Who for her achievement as an Occupation Industry Professional.
 She is also a member of the Chesapeake Humane Society, Chesapeake Chapter of the NAACP, Hampton Roads Urban League, and the National Association for Female Executives.
 Pastor Woodhouse was also presented with a Commendation from the House of Delegates of the Commonwealth of Virginia by Senator Lionell Spruill, Sr. (then, Delegate Spruill).

 As Pastor Woodhouse commemorated five decades in ministry (January 2019), this milestone celebration highlighted her servant leadership and dedication to both her church and the surrounding community.
 As well, the courage and resilience she has exhibited in the face of opposition and challenges.
 For the past fifty-plus years, Pastor Woodhouse has undoubtedly impacted many lives through maintaining a positive presence throughout the community and contributing her time, energy, and resources in meaningful ways.
 She has indeed established a remarkable legacy, and her exceptional service, exemplary leadership, and extraordinary faith will certainly be recognized for generations to come.

 In December 2020, Pastor Woodhouse and her husband, The Late Elder Thomas R. Woodhouse (1930 - 2021), celebrated 69 years of marriage.
-They are the proud parents of Rev. Dr. Reginald C. Woodhouse (Pastor, First Baptist Church Jefferson Park), Missionary Mary Washington, Evangelist Gwendolyn Warren, Evangelist Deborah Peebles, and Elder Thomas Q. Woodhouse, Sr. (Leading Pastor, Philippians Church of Christ Holy Disciples)
+This blessed union produced Rev. Dr. Reginald C. Woodhouse (Pastor, First Baptist Church Jefferson Park), Missionary Mary Washington, Evangelist Gwendolyn Warren, Evangelist Deborah Peebles, and Elder Thomas Q. Woodhouse, Sr. (Leading Pastor, Philippians Church of Christ Holy Disciples)